Elaine Kelly

 Women and men are all living stones, priests in this new living temple, co-heirs in God's household.
 Jocelyn Andersen, in "Woman this is War!
 Gender, Slavery and the evangelical Caste System", points out that Psalm 144 is explicit that women are included as precious cornerstones.

-Now we understand better what it means that Jesus is the head of the corner, or chief cornerstone is and that women and men are also cornerstones and living stones in God's temple.
+Now we understand better what it means that Jesus is the head of the corner, or chief cornerstone.
+We have also seen that all believers - women and men - are living stones in God's temple.
 With that understanding, we can take a fresh look at other passages that refer to Jesus as the head of the church.

-These passages in Ephesians reinforce that we are all fellow citizens with the saints, all belong in God's household, and all living stones built with Jesus Christ as the chief cornerstone.
+Ephesians reinforces that we are all fellow citizens with the saints, all belong in God's household, and all living stones built with Jesus Christ as the chief cornerstone.
 It is through Christ, the chief cornerstone that the building is formed and fits together in strength and unity.
 Being the chief cornerstone, or head of the corner, means that Christ is the originator, foundation, and beginning of our faith.
 Christ holds us together in strength and unity.

 Christ is the head of the corner because it is through Christ that believers are created and held together to form the church.
 The man Adam was the source God used to create the woman.
 God is the source of Christ, with God's very word taking human form.